 Dimensions are strictly specified and fabric has been scientifically tested for breathability, wash ability and strength, to ensure no risk of entanglement or “bunching” of fabric.

-The Safe T Sleep babywraps can be used with or without rolled up towels or nappies to aid sleep positioning.
+The Safe T Sleep Sleepwraps can be used with or without rolled up towels or nappies to aid sleep positioning.

 Side or back sleeping is possible, while still helping to prevent babies rolling onto their tummies, or creeping into dangerous, cold or awkward positions.

-Unfortunately, supine sleeping recommendations have also been linked to reported increases in cases of PWS (flat head syndrome).
+Unfortunately, supine sleeping recommendations have also been linked to reported increases in cases of Flat Heads.

 A study of admissions at Middlemore Hospital indicated up to 300% more referrals for the condition over recent years and this finding is reflected internationally where “back to sleep” has been promoted.